 Target Area loan products are available in areas where the housing market is especially challenged.
 These loans feature competitive interest rates and other benefits.
 To qualify, you must purchase a home in a designated Target Area and meet other criteria.

 Your Choice!
-Down Payment Assistance allows you to receive assistance in an amount of up to 2.5% or 5% of the home’s purchase price.
+Down Payment Assistance allows you to receive assistance up to 2.5% or 5% of the home’s purchase price.
 The funds can be used toward down payments, closing costs or other pre-closing expenses.
 The amount is forgiven after seven years, as long as you’re still living in the house.
 If you sell or refinance, you’ll need to repay the assistance provided.

 You could get down payment assistance in Ohio!